FHoltorf/LowRankArithmetic.jl/README.md

 LowRankArithmetic.jl further supports efficient & robust svd-based rounding procedures to reduce the rank of a given low rank factorization.
 Also efficient Gram-Schmidt-, QR-, SVD-, and gradient flow-based reorthonormalization procedures for the U and V factors are available.

-## Acknowledgments
+## Acknowledgements
-This work is supported by NSF Award PHY-2028125 "SWQU: Composable Next Generation Software Framework for Space Weather Data Assimilation and Uncertainty Quantification"
+This work is supported by NSF Award PHY-2028125 "SWQU: Composable Next Generation Software Framework for Space Weather Data Assimilation and Uncertainty Quantification".